Clemson psychologist’s study tracks public perception of Aug. 21 eclipse

 Not only will the results be “pretty cool,” according to Pury, but they will give onlookers throughout the country a chance to deeply ponder their own experiences.

-Anyone over the age of 18 is welcome to participate in the online surveys, which will come in four parts.
-The first survey, to be taken before the eclipse reaches the West Coast, asks about viewers’ expectations and personal world views.
-A second, shorter survey will be issued after the eclipse concludes on the East Coast to gauge viewers’ feelings after the spectacle.
-Pury and Edewaard will follow up with a third survey about two to three weeks after the eclipse, and then a final survey in October.
+Anyone over the age of 18 is welcome to participate in the online surveys, which will come in three parts.
+The first survey, to be taken as soon as possible after the eclipse, gauges viewers’ feelings after the spectacle and asks about their personal world views.
+Pury and Edewaard will follow up with a second survey about two to three weeks after the eclipse, and then a final survey in October.

 Participants are free to leave questions unanswered and they can withdraw from the study at any time.
 The only requirement for participation is a valid email address so that the researchers can link participant responses over time.
 Pury and Edewaard emphasize that eclipse viewing safety is of high importance for involvement in the study: participants should wear certified eclipse shades and ensure that their viewing equipment is protected against the damaging rays of the sun.